hlan-net/BluePills/DEPLOYMENT_TROUBLESHOOTING.md

 ---

-### Error: "Package not found: com.slorba.bluepills"
+### Error: "Package not found: net.hlan.bluepills"

 **Cause**: The app hasn't been created in Google Play Console, or the package name doesn't match.